 - B – Fifth finger (5)

-The inversions of B major chord
+What are the inversions of the B major chord?

 For the right hand, use these fingers: